Complete Guide to Understanding Your Computer Motherboard and Components

-The computer motherboard is the main printed circuit board (PCB) where most computer components are connected.
+Computer motherboard is the main printed circuit board (PCB) to which most computer components are connected.
 It provides connectivity between the computer hardware components for instance the processor (CPU), memory (RAM), hard drive, and video card.
-The motherboard is also known as System Board, Mainboard, Mobo, Main Circuit Board, Planar Board, Logic Board and Printed Wired Board (PWB) among other names.
+The motherboard is also called the System Board, Mainboard, Mobo, Main Circuit Board, Planar Board, Logic Board, and Printed Wired Board (PWB), among other names.

 A computer motherboard

-The mainboard is situated at the bottom or on the side of the computer chassis depending on the type of desktop computer you have.
-The motherboard has many printed wires that carry power and data signals between one component and the other.
+The mainboard is located at the bottom or on the side of the computer chassis, depending on the type of desktop computer.
+The motherboard contains many printed wires that carry power and data signals between components.
 It connects directly or indirectly to every part of the PC.
-The type of motherboard installed in a personal computer has a great effect on system speed and future expansion capabilities.
+The type of motherboard installed in a personal computer significantly affects system speed and future expansion capabilities.

 What is a Computer Motherboard Made of?